monochandan/Text-CheckWorthy-Classification/README.md

 # Check Worthiness Estimetion of Text Data

-This project addresses the growing need to identify claims worth fact-checking, especially in the age of widespread misinformation.
+This research addresses the growing need to identify claims worth fact-checking, especially in the age of widespread misinformation.
 Focusing on English-language datasets from U.S. presidential debate transcripts, we apply a range of resampling methods to tackle data imbalance and explore multiple machine learning approaches from traditional models to fine-tuned LLMs using memory-efficient techniques like QLoRA.

 ## Key contributions include :